kudachambwe/fpso-infographic/README.md

 # FPSO Inforgraphic

-> This is an interactive infographic for ABB's FPSO Oil & Gas.
+> This is an interactive and responsive infographic for ABB's FPSO Oil & Gas.

 ## Structure